Have breakfast poolside in Beverly Hills before catching your flight for dinner in the land of the midnight sun.

 Six airlines connect NWT to five Canadian cities - Calgary, Edmonton, Ottawa, Vancouver and Whitehorse:

-- Air Canada - from Calgary, Edmonton and *Vancouver
+- Air Canada - from Calgary, Edmonton and Vancouver (service temporarily suspended due to COVID)

 - Air North - from Ottawa and Whitehorse